stjudecloud/university/docs/genomics-platform/about-our-data/dau-and-datasets/index.md

 For example, if you make a request asking for all of St. Jude's Acute Lymphoblastic Leukemia sequencing data, you might be asking for data from multiple different projects (DAUs) here at St. Jude.
-For the sake of the example, let's say the data you want is spread across three different DAUs.
-Once you place a request, your application will be routed to the corresponding three data access committees for approval.
+For the sake of the example, let's say the data you want is spread across three different Data Sets and two DAUs.
+Once you place a request, your application will be routed to the corresponding two data access committees for approval.
 Since each DAC is made up of different individuals using different criteria for evaluation, you may or may not be approved for access to all of the files.
 !!!